Sand Point, Alaska: Education

 There is one school, the Sand Point School, operated by the Aleutians East Borough School District (AEBSD).

 There are approximately one hundred students in the Sand Point School.
 In addition to classroom space, the school houses a library media center, gymnasium, weight room, indoor pool and shop.
 The Sand Point School is part of the Aleutians East Borough School District.
 The superintendent of the AEBSD is Dr. Doug Conboy and the principal of the Sand Point School is Joseph VonDoloski Sr. Circa 1978 the school, then a part of the Aleutian Region School District, had a 13 teachers, and 136 students.

 Transportation

 Ravn Alaska offers flights from Anchorage to Sand Point four days a week.
 The two-hour flight costs more than $500 for a round-trip ticket.

 Cargo service to Sand Point is available on Alaska Central Express (ACE) Air Cargo.
 ACE Air Cargo flies to Sand Point several days a week.

 Coastal Transportation is a Seattle-based marine carrier that provides weekly year-around service to communities throughout the Aleutians, including Sand Point.

 During the summer and into the fall, the Alaska Marine Highway operates the Tustumena.
 The Tustumena stops in Sand Point eight times per year.
 From Sand Point the ferry goes to King Cove, Cold Bay, False Pass and Dutch Harbor.
 The ship has staterooms and dining room service.
 The ferry takes cars and trucks.
 As of 2017 ferry delays have been common.

-In Sand Point, rental cars are available from the Harbor Cafe and the Marine View Bed & Breakfast.